 SELECT * FROM sys.sequences WHERE name = 'GenSeqId';

-To see the value that GenSeqId sequence object contains , use following statement
+To see the value that GenSeqId sequence object contains , use the following statement.

 SELECT NEXT VALUE FOR [dbo].[GenSeqId]